 The model consists of dual protocol stack one for NR and one for GERAN.
 The TTCN implementation for NR and GERAN functionalities will be in separate Parallel Test Components.

-This model may also be used in conjunction with the NR/UTRAN test model, defined in subclause 5.2.1.3.2, in order to provide all 3 RATs: NR, UTRAN and GERAN.
+This model may also be used in conjunction with the NR/UTRAN test model, defined in clause 5.2.1.3.2, in order to provide all 3 RATs: NR, UTRAN and GERAN.
 The TTCN implementation for NR, UTRAN and GERAN functionalities will be in separate Parallel Test Components.

-The SS NR part is the same as the model defined in subclause 5.2.1.1 for NR/5GC L3 testing.
+The SS NR part is the same as the model defined in clause 5.2.1.1 for NR/5GC L3 testing.

 The SS GERAN model for GPRS consists of L1, MAC/ RLC and LLC, configured in normal mode.
 SNDCP may also be configured.
 If SNDCP is configured, this shall reference the LL Entity by the LLMEId.
 They shall perform all of their functions normally.
 Ciphering is enabled and shall be performed in LLC.
 XIDs shall be sent/received by the TTCN and the TTCN will then send the XID information to the SS using the G_CLLC_XID_Config_REQ ASP.
 Ports are above RLC (GRR messages), LLC (NAS and Data) and SNDCP (User Data).